 Conservationists say conflict with humans is largely restricted to the edges of protected areas, forests, and plantations – and that unless India expands tiger reserves, such conflicts will increase.

 The latest count happened in 2019 and was announced by Honourable Prime Minister Narendra Modi.
-The Tiger Population in India is a third more than the 2014 census.
+The population is a third more than the 2014 census.

 Madhya Pradesh saw the highest number of tigers, closely followed by Karnataka and Uttarakhand.